tableless/tableless-old-wp/wp-content/plugins/cleantalk-spam-protect/readme.txt

 1. Stops spam bookings.
 1. Stops spam subscriptions.
 1. Stops spam in widgets.
-1. Check existing comments for spam.
+1. Checks the existing comments for spam.

 = Public reviews =
 > Using CleanTalk on WPLift was a great test as we receive huge amounts of spam.
 > *Oliver Dale, <a href="http://wplift.com/wordpress-anti-spam-plugin" target="_blank">WPLift.com</a>.*

-= Comments spam protection =
+= Anti-Spam protection for comments =
-Supports native WordPress, JetPack comments and any other comments plugins.
-Plugin moves spam comments to SPAM folder or you can set options to silently ban spam comments.
-You can enable options in the plugin settings to auto delete comments from SPAM folder.
+Supports native WordPress, JetPack comments and any other comment plugins.
+The plugin moves spam comments to SPAM folder or you can set the option to ban spam comments silently.
+You can also enable the option in the plugin settings to auto-delete comments from SPAM folder.

-= Spam bots registrations filter =
+= Spam bot registrations filter =
-Filters spam bots on registration forms WordPress, BuddyPress, bbPress, S2Member, WooCommerce, Profile builder and any other registrations plugins.
+Filters spam bots on registration forms of WordPress, BuddyPress, bbPress, S2Member, WooCommerce, Profile builder and any other registration plugins.

-= Protection against contact form spam =
+= Protection from contact form spam =
-Plugin is tested and ready to protect against spam emails via Formidable forms, Contact form 7, JetPack Contact form, Fast Secure Contact form, Ninja forms, Landing pages, Gravity forms and any themes/custom contact forms.
+The plugin is tested and ready to protect from spam emails via Formidable forms, Contact form 7, JetPack Contact form, Fast Secure Contact form, Ninja forms, Landing pages, Gravity forms and any other themes/custom contact forms.

 = WooCommerce spam filter =
 Anti-spam by CleanTalk filters spam registrations and spam reviews for WooCommerce.
-Plugin is fully compatible with WooCommerce 2.1 and higher.
+The plugin is fully compatible with WooCommerce 2.1 and higher.

 = Newsletters filter =
-Anti-spam by CleanTalk filters spam subscriptions for MailPoet, MailChimp, PopupAlly and many other newsletters plugins.
+Anti-spam by CleanTalk filters spam subscriptions for MailPoet, MailChimp, PopupAlly and many other newsletter plugins.

-= Spam filter for themes contact forms =
+= Spam filter for theme contact forms =
-Plugin blocks spam emails via any themes (built-in) contact forms.
-With AJAX forms plugin silently (without any error notices on WordPress frontend) filters spam emails.
+The plugin blocks spam emails via any theme (built-in ones included) contact forms.
+The plugin filters spam emails silently (without any error notices on WordPress frontend) in AJAX forms as well.

 = bbPress spam filter =
 Protects everything about bbPress: registrations, topics, replies.

 = Other spam filters =
 * WordPress Landing Pages.
-* WP User Frontend.
+* WP User Frontend, UserPro.
-* Any WordPress form (options for 'Custom contact forms').
+* Any WordPress form (checkbox 'Custom contact forms').
-* Any submission to site (options for 'Check all POST data')
+* Any submission to the site (checkbox 'Check all POST data')

 = Compatible with WordPress cache plugins =
 * W3 Total Cache, Quick Cache, WP Fastest Cache, Hyper Cache, WP Super cache and any other cache plugins.

 = Check existing comments for spam.
-Bulk comment removal = With the help of anti-spam by CleanTalk you can check existing comments to find and quickly delete spam comments at once.
-To use this function, go to WP Console->Comments->Find spam comments.
+Bulk comments removal = With the help of anti-spam by CleanTalk you can inspect through existing comments to find and quickly delete spam comments at once.
+To use this function, go to WP Console —> Comments —> Find spam comments.

 = Check existing users for spam.
-Bulk account removal = With the help of anti-spam by CleanTalk you can check existing accounts to find and quickly delete spam users at once.
-For use this function, go to WP Console->Users->Check for spam.
+Bulk accounts removal = With the help of anti-spam by CleanTalk you can inspect through existing accounts to find and quickly delete spam users at once.
+For use this function, go to WP Console —> Users —> Check for spam.

 = Blocking users by country =
-Automatically block comments and registration from the countries for which you have set a ban.
-This option is useful in cases of protection from manual spam and gains protection.
-If your site is not aimed at an international audience and you do not expect comments/users from other countries.
+Automatically block comments and registrations from the countries you have set a ban for.
+This option is useful in cases of manual spam protection and for protection enhancement.
+If your site is not intended for international audience and you do not expect comments/users from other countries.

 = Blocking comments by "stop words" =
-You can block comments containing "stop words" to enhance spam filtering and blocking messages containing obscene words.
-You can add a certain words or phrases.
+You can block comments which contain "stop words" to enhance spam filtering and messages with obscene words blocking.
+You can add particular words or phrases.

-= Private Black Lists for Anti-Spam service = Automatically block comments and registrations from your private black IP/email address list.
-This option helps to strengthen the protection of a manual spam or block unwanted comments from users.
+= Private black lists for anti-spam service = Automatically block comments and registrations from your private black IP/email address list.
+This option helps to strengthen the protection from a manual spam or block unwanted comments from users.

-= Private Black List for Spam FireWall =
+= Private black list for SpamFireWall =
-It allows you to add individual IP addresses and subnets to Spam FireWall.
-It blocks attacks from IP addresses are not included in the SFW base yet.
-This option can help to block HTTP/HTTPS DDoS, SQL, brute force attacks and any others that are made through the HTTP/HTTPS.
+It allows you to add individual IP addresses and subnets to SpamFireWall.
+It blocks the attacks from IP addresses which are not included in the SFW base yet.
+This option can help to block HTTP/HTTPS DDoS, SQL, brute force attacks and any others that made it through the HTTP/HTTPS.

 = Low false/positive rate =
-This plugin uses multiple anti-spam tests to filter spam bots with as lower false/positive rate as possible.
-Multiple anti-spam tests avoid false/positive blocks for real website visitors even if one of the tests fail.
+This plugin uses multiple anti-spam tests to filter spam bots having as low false/positive rate as possible.
+Multiple anti-spam tests help to avoid false/positive blocks of the real website visitors even if one of the tests failed.

 = How CleanTalk improves SEO for your website? =
 So, you already know that the speed of the site has a direct impact on SEO.